How to Watermark Photos for Blog, Instagram, and Online Store

 Common Watermarking Mistakes to Avoid

-Full opacity watermarks: a watermark at 100 percent opacity dominates the image.
+Full-opacity watermarks: a watermark at 100% opacity dominates the image.
 It makes your photo look protected but unprofessional.
-Stay in the 30 to 50 percent range for most uses.
+Stay in the 30-50% range for most uses.

 Inconsistent placement across posts: if your watermark appears in a different position on every photo, it looks accidental.
 Pick one position and one opacity setting, then use it consistently.
 Consistency turns your watermark into a recognizable element of your brand.